jacobhamblin/asco/README.md

 ### Phase 1: User Authentication, grid start (~1 day)
 I will implement user authentication in Rails based on the practices learned at App Academy.
-By the end of this phase, users will be able to access the jsco grid.
+By the end of this phase, users will be able to access the asco grid.
 The most important part of this phase will be pushing the app to Heroku and ensuring that everything works before moving on to phase 2.